 Email Holly Thompson to inquire about rates or inquire about a visit to your school or group.

-Holly also does classroom and book group Skype visits.
+Holly also does classroom and book group Zoom and Skype visits.

 Children's Presentations (Grades K – 6)

 Seaweed Cultivation and the Wakame Gatherers.
 An introduction to Japanese seaweed cultivation and harvesting, a demonstration of seaweed spore tying and wakame rehydration, and possibly sampling wakame soup, salad or rice balls.
 This presentation jumps off from The Wakame Gatherers and fits into educational units on the sea, family, food and nutrition, cultures, and Japan.

 Twilight Chant.
 After exploring the text of Twilight Chant about animals at twilight, we brainstorm, gather details and create a class poem about an animal active at a particular time of day.

 Poem Fest.
 An intro to poems and poem writing for young writers using short example poems both serious and silly as prompts for students to generate their own poems.